MJAustinDev/MarsVolcanoDash/README.md

 ## Final notes

-I'm releasing and licensing what I've done under MIT, feel free to do what you like with it.
+I'm releasing and licensing what I've done under MIT, feel free to do what you like with it (as long as you follow the license's terms).
 **Just be careful when using parts of the program which I haven't built, (Box2D, GLFW, stb_image) and make sure to reference their licensing properly.**
 Other than that I encourage you to play around and modify the likes of the game mode configuration, the players car, or even add in new enemies.
 Do so to your hearts content!
-I've left the CodeBlocks project in the repo that way you should be able to toy around with the code without any knowledge of setting up the compiler/linker
+I've left the CodeBlocks project in the repo that way you should be able to toy around with the code without any knowledge of setting up the compiler/linker.

+**Just note any modifications that you make, you are making of your own accord and at your own risk, and I will not be held responsible (Basically the bold section of the MIT lisence that I'm lisencing my work under, see below)**

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-A final thanks to my friend Mike for the idea of a chasing game when I asked for possible ideas for physics engine based games!
+On a final note I'd like to thank my friend Mike for the idea of a chasing game when I asked for possible ideas for physics engine based games!